BlackRock Throgmorton Trust

 BlackRock Throgmorton Trust is a large British investment trust dedicated to small and mid-sized company investments.
-It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.
+It was listed on the London Stock Exchange and was a constituent of the FTSE 250 Index until shareholders decided to place it in voluntary liquidation in April 2026.
+The chairman is Chris Samuel.

 History

 The company was established as The Throgmorton Trust in December 1962.
 The company owned, in the early 1980s, a subsidiary known as Capital for Industry which acquired majority interests in consumer businesses such as Morphy Richards.

-The fund has been managed by BlackRock since July 2008 and the chairman is Chris Samuel.
+The fund has been managed by BlackRock since July 2008.

+In February 2026, BlackRock announced that BlackRock Throgmorton Trust would merge with BlackRock Smaller Companies Trust.
+This would be achieved by the transfer of assets from BlackRock Throgmorton Trust and the subsequent winding up of that company.
+A resolution to place the company into members' voluntary liquidation was approved at a general meeting on 16 April 2026.